SpiderBoost and Momentum: Faster Stochastic Variance Reduction Algorithms: SpiderBoost for Nonconvex Optimization

-\Cref{assum: f} essentially assumes that the smooth objective function has a non-trivial minimum and the corresponding gradient is Lipschitz continuous, which are valid and standard conditions in nonconvex optimization.
+In this subsection, we study the convergence rate and complexity of SpiderBoost.
+In particular, we adopt the following standard assumptions. \begin{assum} The objective function in the problem (P) satisfies: \begin{enumerate}[leftmargin=*] \item The object function $\Psi$ is bounded below, i.e., $\Psi^*:=\inf_{x\in \mathbb{R}^d} \Psi(x) > -\infty$; \item Each gradient $\nabla f_i, i=1,...,n$ is $L$-Lipschitz continuous, i.e., $ \forall x,y\in \mathbb{R}^d$, $\|\nabla f_i (x) - \nabla f_i (y)\| \le L\|x-y\|.$ \end{enumerate} \end{assum} \Cref{assum: f} essentially assumes that the smooth objective function has a non-trivial minimum and its gradient is Lipschitz continuous, which are valid and standard conditions in nonconvex optimization.
 Then, we obtain the following convergence result for SpiderBoost. \begin{theorem} Let \Cref{assum: f} hold and apply SpiderBoost in \Cref{alg:spiderboost} to solve the problem (P) with parameters $q = |S| = \sqrt{n}$ and stepsize $\eta = \frac{1}{2L}$.
 Then, the corresponding output $x_\xi$ satisfies $\mathbb{E}\|\nabla f(x_\xi)\| \le \epsilon$ provided that the total number $K$ of iterations satisfies

-Moreover, the resulting total SFO complexity is $\mathcal{O}( {\sqrt{n}}{\epsilon^{-2}} +n)$. \end{theorem} \Cref{finite_sum_thm} shows that the output of SpiderBoost achieves the first-order stationary condition within $\epsilon$ accuracy with a total SFO complexity $\mathcal{O}({\sqrt{n}}{\epsilon^{-2}} +n)$.
-This matches the lower bound that one can expect for first-order algorithms in the regime $n \le O(\epsilon^{-4})$ \citep{Fang2018}.
-As we explain in \Cref{sec:vanilla_spider_plus}, SpiderBoost differs from SPIDER mainly in the utilization of a large constant stepsize, which yields significant acceleration over the original SPIDER in practice as we illustrate in \Cref{Experment_1}.
+Moreover, the overall SFO complexity is $\mathcal{O}( {\sqrt{n}}{\epsilon^{-2}} +n)$. \end{theorem} \Cref{finite_sum_thm} shows that the output of SpiderBoost achieves the first-order stationary condition within $\epsilon$ accuracy with a total SFO complexity $\mathcal{O}({\sqrt{n}}{\epsilon^{-2}} +n)$.
+This matches the lower bound that one can expect for first-order algorithms in the regime $n \le \mathcal{O}(\epsilon^{-4})$ \citep{Fang2018}.
+As we explain in \Cref{sec:vanilla_spider_plus}, SpiderBoost enhances SPIDER mainly due to the utilization of a large constant stepsize, which yields significant acceleration over SPIDER in practice as we illustrate in the experiments in \Cref{sec:exp_spider_spiderboost}.

 We note that the analysis of SpiderBoost in \Cref{finite_sum_thm} is very different from that of SPIDER that depends on an $\epsilon$-level stepsize and the normalized gradient descent step to guarantee a constant increment $\|x_{k+1} - x_k\|$ in every iteration.
-In contrast, SpiderBoost exploits the special structure of SPIDER estimator and analyzes the algorithm over the entire inner loop rather than over each iteration, and thus yields a better bound.
+In contrast, SpiderBoost exploits the special structure of gradient estimator and analyzes the algorithm over the entire inner loop rather than over each iteration, and thus yields a better bound.

 \numberthis{ \tag{\theequation}}